Pipe Systems Compared

 PE Pipe

 Polyethylene pipes (PE 100, PE-RC) are used without thermal insulation.
-They are rated for maximum medium temperatures of approximately 50 degC and pressure classes of PN 10, PN 16, or PN 25.
+They are rated for medium temperatures up to about 50 degC and pressure classes PN 10, PN 16 or PN 25.

-By dispensing with insulation, PE pipes are particularly suitable for low-temperature networks and anergy networks where the temperature difference to the surrounding soil is small and heat losses play a minor role.
-The material is robust, chemically resistant, flexible, and enables trenchless installation methods (e.g., ploughing or horizontal directional drilling).
-Connection is made by electrofusion or butt welding.
+Dispensing with insulation makes PE pipes a good fit for low-temperature and anergy networks, where the temperature difference to the surrounding soil is small and heat losses barely matter.
+The material is chemically resistant and flexible, it stands up well to handling, and it lends itself to trenchless installation such as ploughing or horizontal directional drilling.
+Connection is by electrofusion or butt welding.

 Ductile Cast Iron Pipes

-Ductile cast iron pipes are made of spheroidal graphite cast iron and are also used without thermal insulation.
-They are characterized by extremely high pressure resistance (25 to 100 bar) and robustness.
-Nominal diameters range from DN 80 to DN 700; connection is made via push-fit joints.
+Ductile cast iron pipes are made of spheroidal graphite cast iron and are likewise used without thermal insulation.
+They stand out for very high pressure resistance (25 to 100 bar) and mechanical toughness.
+Nominal diameters run from DN 80 to DN 700, and connection is by push-fit joints.

 A particular advantage is the long service life of up to 140 years, as demonstrated by experience from the drinking water supply sector.
 Ductile cast iron pipes are suitable for trenchless installation by horizontal directional drilling and are resistant to settlement and ground movement.